Fall Delights: Hike, Ride, Dine & Stay in Hastings County This Fall

 Image: Pexels/Monstera Productions

 Tis the season for all things spine-tingling, and if you want to get your spook on, you definitely have lots of options.
-Start with this list of spooktacular events from last year, but just double-check the dates and times for this year.
+Start with this list of spooktacular events happening this year.
+Watch this page as more events are announced!
 You can also stay tuned to our events page for the most up-to-date listings.
 Here are a few ghoulish happenings we’re getting scared for:

 Tyendinaga Terror Trail